 2 – If you live in a part of the country that has lots of thunderstorms and/or flaky power grids your ISP will replace your rented modem every time it gets damaged by a lightning strike or power surge.
 But if you own your modem you’ll be responsible for replacing it yourself every time it takes a hit.

 Cable modems come with warranties but lightning strikes and power surges usually aren’t covered.
 I know from personal experience that this could end up costing you a bundle in a relatively short period of time.
 I’m also a Comcast customer and I can remember having my cable modem go out three times in a single summer.
 But that was an unusual year for my area.

-As you can see, there is a lot to consider before deciding whether to keep renting a cable modem from your ISP or buy your own, therefore you, and only you can answer this question for yourself based upon where you live and your own personal preferences regarding risk vs. reward.
+As you can see, there is a lot to consider before deciding whether to keep renting a cable modem from your ISP or buy your own.
+You,and only you can answer this question for yourself based upon where you live and your own personal preferences regarding risk vs. reward.